 Nails: Scrape out subungual debris using a small metal skin or ear curette or a #15-scalpel blade

 Scalp: Pluck involved hairs with a needle holder or tweezers; cut the hair saving the proximal 1 to 2 cm of the hair fiber and bulb.
-Scalp scales can be collected ...
+Scalp scales can ...